sighupio/fury-kubernetes-keycloak/README.md

 > Note: When installing the packages, you need to ensure that the Prometheus operator is also installed.
 > Otherwise, the API server will reject all ServiceMonitor resources.

-> Note: When installing the packages, you need to apply twice, in order to make the CRDs available.
+> Also when installing the package you need to apply twice, in order to make the CRDs available.

 ### Common Customisations